bfeist/ISS-in-real-time/src/server-batch/1_comm/comm_transcription_v3_plan.md

 ## Data Management & Naming

-- Preserve original IA filenames in Stage 1 AAC outputs (`<basename>.aac`) and Stage 2 JSON outputs (`<basename>.json`).
+- Preserve original IA filenames in Stage 1 M4A outputs (`<basename>.m4a`) and Stage 2 JSON outputs (`<basename>.json`).
 - Generate UTC-based filenames for Stage 3 clips: `<YYYY-MM-DDTHH-MM-SSZ>-<descriptor>-utc.aac`.
-- Maintain manifest files (`manifest.json`) per Stage 1 zip (and optionally per date), listing derived files and status, plus stage-specific manifests when Stage 2 and Stage 3 complete.
+- Maintain stage-specific manifests for Stage 2 and Stage 3 as needed; Stage 1 relies solely on marker files to advertise readiness.
 - Adopt date-partitioned roots ahead of the web assets stage:
-  - Stage 1 → `1_comm_raw_aacs/<YYYY>/<MM>/<DD>/`
+  - Stage 1 → `1_comm_raw_m4a/<YYYY>/<MM>/<DD>/`
   - Stage 2 → `2_comm_raw_transcripts/<YYYY>/<MM>/<DD>/`
   - Stage 3 → `3_utt_transcripts_aacs/<YYYY>/<MM>/<DD>/`
 - Use lightweight marker files to indicate lifecycle state (`_stage1_extract.*`, `_stage2_transcribe.*`, `_stage3_chunk.*`).
 Each stage scans the previous stage’s directory tree and only picks up folders where the required `.done` marker is present and the sibling `.in-progress` marker is absent.
-- Continue using the shared tracking text files for historical parity if needed, but primary resume logic should come from the manifest/marker files so operators can inspect progress without querying the SQLite log.
+- Continue using the shared tracking text files for historical parity if needed, but primary resume logic should come from the marker files (and Stage 2/3 manifests) so operators can inspect progress without querying the SQLite log.

 ## Performance & Reliability Considerations

-- Batch unzip + convert: run in a CPU/IO worker pool while Stage 2 saturates the GPU on already-normalized AAC files.
+- Batch unzip + convert: run in a CPU/IO worker pool while Stage 2 saturates the GPU on already-normalized M4A files.
 - GPU watchdog: refresh WhisperX model when memory usage exceeds threshold (reuse v2 logic with `GPU_MEMORY_WARN_RATIO`/`GPU_MEMORY_RELOAD_RATIO`).
 - Resume capability: Stages 1–3 scan for manifest/marker files and skip work unless a re-run is requested (`--force`).
 Stage 3 verifies each utterance JSON/AAC pair before marking its `_stage3_chunk.done` file.
 - Concurrency: allow Stage 2 to operate on any folder where `_stage1_extract.done` exists and `_stage1_extract.in-progress` does not.
 Within Stage 2, dedicate CPU alignment/diarization workers that pull finished GPU decodes so the GPU remains busy.
 Stage 3 waits for `_stage2_transcribe.done`.